2007 Honda CBR1000RR

 Wheelbase: 55.2 inches

 Seat Height: 32.3 inches

 Colors: Black Metallic Gray, Light Silver Metallic, Red/Black

 Meets current EPA standards.

-California version meets current CARB standards and may differ slightly due
+California version meets current CARB standards and may differ slightly due to emissions equipment.

 2007 Honda CBR1000RR Pricing